yytsai171/SHP/README.md

-- **SHECP grid search's epsilon-greedy draws**: a single `np.random.RandomState(123)` stream, deliberately *not* re-seeded per user, and the grid search itself deliberately *not* parallelised -- so the sequence of draws (and therefore the result) cannot depend on how many workers are used.
+- **SHECP grid search's epsilon-greedy draws**: a single `np.random.RandomState(123)` stream, deliberately *not* re-seeded per user, and the grid search itself deliberately *not* parallelised - so the sequence of draws (and therefore the result) cannot depend on how many workers are used.

 Re-running any script in this repository, on the same machine/library versions, reproduces its output exactly.

-### Software versions used to produce the thesis's results
+### Software versions used to produce the 's results

 | Package | Version |
 |---|---|